Paid Search Territory: Why Bid on Brand Terms?

-Maybe you have an ecommerce site and you want to promote gift cards during the holiday season.
-A paid ad allows you to push this specific creative as well as land the user on the page where they can ultimately make a purchase.
+Maybe you have an ecommerce site, and you want to promote gift cards during the holiday season.
+An ad allows you to push this specific message without messing with your SEO strategy, and you can land the user on the page where they can ultimately make a purchase.

 #2 Increased Credibility

-Many studies have shown that having organic listings that are accompanied by paid media increase credibility for brands with prospective consumers, which is a great way to earn incremental clicks.
-Two is always better than one!
-According to a recent study conducted by Nielson Research, organic links receive just 60% of clicks when shown without an ad, but increases to 92% when a paid ad accompanies that same organic listing.
+Organic search results accompanied by ad results may increase brand credibility, which is a great way to earn incremental clicks.
+According to a study conducted by Nielson Research, high-ranking organic links receive just 60% of clicks in the SERP when shown without an ad, but this increases to 92% when a paid ad accompanies that same organic listing.

-Aggressive competition has always been one of the primary reasons to bid on brand terms.
-Ads have the highest visibility on a search engine results page (SERP) and when competitors are showing ads above your brand, you’re missing out on clicks and those missed clicks equate to missed opportunities.
-If competition is fierce, it’s critical that you include value propositions that make your product/service better than the other advertisers bidding in the same auctions.
-Highlight promotional offers or free shipping codes to increase clicks and, ultimately, conversions.
+Aggressive competition has always been one of the primary reasons for bidding on your own brand name.
+When competitors are bidding on yourbrand terms but you aren’t, you’re missing out on clicks and opportunities.
+If competition is fierce, it’s critical that you include value propositions in both an ad and organic listing, ensuring your product/service looks better than those of the other advertisers bidding in the same auctions.
+For example, your search ad may highlight promotional offers or free shipping codes to increase clicks and, ultimately, conversions.

 #4 Optimal Landing Pages